 The SCWK 6103 Field Education Integration Seminar is a course that runs concurrently with the advanced field practicum.
-During this course students will demonstrate through discussion and assignments that they have a commitment to the social work profession and its fundamental values of egalitarianism and egalitarianism.
-Students will be asked to use case examples from their field practice to demonstrate an advanced understanding of the link between theory and practice.
 This course is delivered online, on a bi-weekly basis.

 6.0 Policy on Confidentiality and Use of Social Media

 The School's Policy on Social and Electronic Media and the Use of Electronic Devices in the School of Social Work (2017) should be carefully reviewed by students and followed at all times while enrolled in the MSW program, including the advanced field practice setting.